Seattle's Child

 Mount Rainier

 Our family loves exploring Mount Rainier year-round.
-It’s a spectacular place with unparalleled views of high alpine terrain – waterfalls, snowfields, and glaciers.
-When I moved to Washington from Ohio, I couldn’t believe a place like Mount Rainier existed.
+Itās a spectacular place with unparalleled views of high alpine terrain ā waterfalls, snowfields, and glaciers.
+When I moved to Washington from Ohio, I couldnāt believe a place like Mount Rainier existed.
 I fell in love and knew I wanted my children to feel that same awe I felt when I first stepped on the mountain.
-Nearly 10 years later, I still get that feeling when I stare at the towering giant – and it’s so fun to see that light spark in my children’s eyes at the sights and sounds on Mount Rainier.
+Ten years later, I still get that feeling when I stare at the towering giant ā and itās so fun to see that light spark in my childrenās eyes at the sights and sounds on Mount Rainier.

-Getting there: Unfortunately, getting there is a bit more arduous this year because the mountain is less accessible, but it’s still a great place to get out and adventure.
-Due to staffing shortages, the road to Paradise is only open on the weekends, Saturday and Sunday.
-Also, all vehicles are required to carry tire chains when traveling in the park during the winter season.
+Getting there: Unfortunately, getting there is a bit more arduous because the mountain is less accessible, but itās still a great place to get out and have an adventure.
+The road to Paradise is open vehicle access to the paradise area four days per week Fridays through Mondays starting on Nov 12, 2024.
+Also, all vehicles must carry tire chains when traveling in the park during the winter season.

 Stevens Pass

 Looking for a snowshoe adventure near Stevens Pass?
 Check out Stevens Pass Nordic Center.
-Located just 5-miles east of the popular ski area is the Nordic Center, where you can rent gear, take lessons, and grab a tasty snack.
+Located just 5 miles east of the popular ski area is the Nordic Center, where you can rent gear, take lessons, and grab a tasty snack.

-Maintained, stomped snowshoe trails are ready for exploring, right out the Nordic Center doors.
+Maintained, stomped snowshoe trails are ready for exploring right out the Nordic Center doors.
 Be sure to stay off Nordic skiing trails, though.
-You’ll see signs posted so you know where to go.
-They also have maps when you check-in.
+Youāll see signs posted so you know where to go.
+They also have maps when you check in.

 Pass: Day passes are $20 for all ages.
 Kids 6 and under are free.

-Hours: Thursday-Sunday: 9 a.m. – 4 p.m.
+Hours: Thursday-Sunday: 9 a.m. – 4 p.m. (goal opening date is Dec 7, 2024, but this will vary)

 Lake Wenatchee

 Head east of Stevens Pass and explore Lake Wenatchee State Park.
-It’s a gorgeous rest stop in any season.
-In the winter, enjoy flat, picturesque trails and trounce in the snow with the family.
-The location is great for kiddos – and it’s a wonderful place to pair with other popular locations if you want a weekend getaway to places like Leavenworth.
+Itās a gorgeous rest stop in any season.
+Enjoy flat, picturesque trails and trounce in the snow in the winter with the family.
+The location is great for kiddos ā and itās a beautiful place to pair with other popular areas if you want a weekend getaway to places like Leavenworth.

-Getting there: Lake Wenatchee State Park is located 25-miles east of Stevens Pass.
+Getting there: Lake Wenatchee State Park is located 25 miles east of Stevens Pass.

 Pass: Both North Park and South Park offer snowshoe trails.
 Bring a Sno-Park permit.